scipy-conference/scipy_proceedings/papers/alexandr_fonari/alexandr_fonari.rst

 Data fitting algorithms and use cases
 -------------------------------------

+Materials simulation engines for QM, periodic DFT, and classical MD (backends) are frequently written in compiled languages with enabled parallelization for CPU or GPU hardware.
+These backends are called from Python workflows using job queuing system described above.
-Whereas for the materials simulations (QM, periodic DFT, classical MD) Python, even with SciPy/NumPy can be slow, SciPy and related packages provide sophisticated numerical function optimization and fitting capabilities, below we list several examples used in the suite.
+Meanwhile, packages such as SciPy and NumPy provide sophisticated numerical function optimization and fitting capabilities.
+Below, we describe examples of how the Schrödinger suite can be used to combine materials simulations with popular optimization routines in the SciPy ecosystem.

 Recently we implemented convex analysis of the stress strain curve (as described here [Patrone]_).
-Technically, it is a constrained minimization with boundary conditions (as implemented in ``scipy.optimize.minimize``) of a function related to the stress strain curve.
+The package ``scipy.optimize.minimize`` is used for a constrained minimization with boundary conditions of a function related to the stress strain curve.
-The stress strain curve is obtained from a series of consequent MD simulations on deformed cells (cell deformations are defined by strain type and deformation step).
+The stress strain curve is obtained from a series of MD simulations on deformed cells (cell deformations are defined by strain type and deformation step).
 The pressure tensor of a deformed cell is related to stress.
 This analysis allowed us to predict elongation at yield for high density polyethylene polymer and compare it with experimental data [Convex]_.

-Another area where scipy.optimize is used is fitting of the bulk energies at different cell volumes (compressed and expanded) in order to obtain bulk modulus and equation of state (EOS) of a material.
+The ``scipy.optimize`` package is used for a least-squares fit of the bulk energies at different cell volumes (compressed and expanded) in order to obtain the bulk modulus and equation of state (EOS) of a material.
-Technically, it is a least squares method.
 In the Schrödinger suite this was implemented as a part of the EOS workflow, fitting is performed on the the results obtained from a series of QE calculations performed on the original and compressed/expanded (deformed) cells.
 This is also an example of the loosely coupled (embarrassingly parallel) jobs.
 Calculations of the deformed cells only depend on the bulk calculation and do not depend on each other and thus all the deformation jobs can be submitted in parallel, this greatly facilitates high-throughput runs.

+Experimental structure refinement from powder diffraction is another example where more complex optimization is used.
+Powder diffraction is a widely used method in drug discovery to assess purity of the material and discover known or unknown crystal polymorphs that could form [Powder]_.
-One of the more complex examples of optimization is fitting of the experimental powder diffraction intensity peaks to the indexed peaks (Pawley refinement) [Jansen]_.
+In particular, fitting of the experimental powder diffraction intensity peaks to the indexed peaks (Pawley refinement) [Jansen]_.
-Here we employed the lmfit package [Lmfit]_ to perform a minimization of the multivariable Voigt-like function that represents the entire diffraction spectrum.
+Here we employed the ``lmfit`` package [Lmfit]_ to perform a minimization of the multivariable Voigt-like function that represents the entire diffraction spectrum.
-This allows to refine (optimize) unit cell parameters coming from the indexing data as a result goodness of fit (R-factor) between experimental and simulated spectrum is reported.
+This allows to refine (optimize) unit cell parameters coming from the indexing data as a result goodness of fit (:math:`R`-factor) between experimental and simulated spectrum is reported.
-Powder diffraction is widely used in drug discovery to assess purity of the material and discover known or unknown crystal polymorphs that could form [Powder]_.

 Machine learning techniques
 ---------------------------